Popovers

 baked popovers in muffin tin

 Popovers are perfect alongside a hearty beef stew, tomato soup, or a roast beef tenderloin.
-For breakfast, they’re delicious with over easy eggs and bacon or slathered in butter and jam (just omit the cheese for the sweet version).
+For breakfast, they’re delicious with over easy eggs and bacon or slathered with butter and jam (just omit the cheese for the sweet version).

 What You’ll Need To Make Popovers